<function>

 Note that simply declaring a global variable with an abstract type won't resolve the type instability issue.

-Unlike the case of constants, type-annotations allow you to reassign global variable without unexpected consequences.
+Unlike the case of constants, type-annotations allow you to reassign a global variable without unexpected consequences.
 This means you don't need to re-run the entire script when redefining the variable.

 x::Int64 = 5